clavia96/Scripting_class/README.md

 All parameters must be correctly placed for script to work!!

-NB : We STRONGLY advise you submit to the queue as genome files maybe too large to run directly on the node!!.
+NB : We STRONGLY advise you submit to the queue as genome files maybe too large to run directly on the node!!

 ### Outputs ###